dominika-baszanowska/Air-Quality-Data-Continuous/docs/planning.md

 Below is a detailed list of every entity that applies to our project scope:

 * **People exercising outdoors** - This audience is to be targeted as they prioritize areas with less pollution to do exercise and will be more likely to use our app than other audiences.
-* **Bristol**, As the dataset is relevant to Bristol, we are focusing our app in providing value to those living in Bristol only.
+* **Bristol** - As the dataset is relevant to Bristol, we are focusing our app in providing value to those living in Bristol only.
 * Our app should work in mobile devices with **Android**, or **IOS** as well as on **websites**.
 * **HTML** will be used for the design process as inticated in the assignment specifications.
 * **Github** will provide us with the means to work collaboratively as well as a mean of having our documentation checked.